OSCEdays/hackthewatercrisis/README.md

 # Background
 Early in 2018, the City of Cape Town was faced with the potential of a complete shutdown of its municipal water system for its millions of inhabitants.
 As a result, the city and its inhabitants sprung into action.

+# Contribute
+Click on CONTRIBUTE.md to find out how to contribute. or go directly to the ISSUES tab and select an issue to contribute to.
+Message us at our [gitter channel](https://gitter.im/oscedays-community/)